-You will see that as you put more shade on the panel or as you point the solar panel away from the sun, the voltage and currents become lower accordingly, which leads to lower solar power production from the solar panel.
-Explain to the learners on what has been observed and why putting panels in shaded locations or not pointing at the correct direction and tilt is a bad idea while you are demonstrating this activity.
+You will see that as you put more shade on the panel, or as you point the solar panel away from the sun, the voltage and currents become lower accordingly, which leads to lower solar power production from the solar panel.
+Explain, what has been observed and why putting panels in a shaded locations or not pointing at the correct direction and tilt, is a bad idea while you are demonstrating this activity.